 To expose a child to this type of trauma would be considered insensitive by most judges and not in the child’s best interests.
 What this behavior communicates to the court is that you as a parent are unable to put your child’s needs ahead of your own desires.

 Instead, be smart, be respectful of your children’s experience of the separation, have some patience and give it time before you start introducing a new partner to your children.
 Be sure that this person is around for the long run and understands that your priority is to be a parent first and a partner second.
 Failure to take these steps may mean an uphill battle in seeking custody of your children, which can damage them in the long run.

 Abuse of a child, family member, or romantic partner is an important factor in custody and access cases.
 It is the exception to section 24(3) of the Children’s Law Reform Act and any past abusive behavior by a parent will be considered by a judge when determining a child’s best interests.
 Abuse can be physical and / or emotional, and both forms are recognized by the court.

 When considering custody issues, judges will take into account the parents’ ability to collaborate and co-parent.
 In situations of joint custody, parties must be able to discuss all major decisions regarding the children and this can be problematic where there is a substantiated history of abuse by one spouse against the other.
 No judge would force a survivor of domestic abuse to interact with their abuser and would also be hesitant to expose a child to such parental interactions.
 As such, a parent’s abusive behavior towards the other parent can hurt their chances at gaining shared custody of the children, even if the abusive behavior was never directed at the children in question.

 As always in family law, the best interests of the children are paramount and that means every action you take within the family context can be considered in relation to their well-being for the purposes of custody and access.

-For more information, please call 905-581-7222 to schedule a consultation with one of our family law lawyers, or visit our website.
+For more information, please call 905-581-7222 to schedule a consultation with one of our family law lawyers, or visit our contact us online.